• Skip to primary navigation

 Jump to Recipe

-This cauliflower broccoli salad is a delicious, easy to make, healthy side dish for any cookout or potluck!
-Loaded with tender and crunchy broccoli and cauliflower with salty, crispy bacon pieces, walnuts, and cheese - with the most delicious creamy, sweet, and tangy sauce.
-Bonus: tips for lightening it up and making it low carb provided!
+This cauliflower broccoli salad is a delicious, easy-to-make, and healthy side dish for any cookout or potluck!
+It's loaded with tender and crunchy broccoli and cauliflower, salty, crispy bacon pieces, walnuts, and cheese—all topped with the most delicious creamy, sweet, and tangy sauce.
+Tips for lightening it up and making it low-carb are provided!

 This Broccoli Cauliflower Salad Recipe is So Fresh and Delicious